-Picture books, chapter books and novels can be a wonderful resource when parents and teachers want to explore bullying and conflct resolution themes with children.
-Whether a child is being bullied or is bullying another child, the involvement of an adult will help.
+Picture books, chapter books and novels that explore bullying and conflct resolution themes.
+Whether a child is being bullied or is bullying another child, these books and the guidance of a caring adult will help.

 Also on this page

-When presenting our Celebrating Diversity with Picture Books workshop at conferences, we always include a selection of picture books that effectively convey an anti bullying message.
-These are some of our favourites…
+When presenting our Celebrating Diversity with Picture Books workshop at conferences, we always include a selection of picture books that effectively convey an anti-bullying message.
+We make sure that the books explore types of bullying and realistic solutions to bullying.

 When Billy Bully arrives at the school playground, his animal friends are already there.
 Cow is enjoying a swing, horse is on the teeter totter and duck is on the slide.
 Within moments, Billy Bully has taken charge.
 He chases the others off the slide, grabs toys and he won’t wait his turn.
 One by one, he upsets each of his classmates and loses friends.